jhackett1/bouncer/README.md

 To do
 -----

+More detailed to do [on the board](https://trello.com/b/qIayECis/eventful)

 * ~Build out `/agenda` routes~
 * ~Pull out other useful config into separate file (eg. reply-to address in emails)~
 * Better email template
 * Prepare for web deployment via Zeit Now (get rid of hardcoded localhosts and come up with a better way to supply env config)
 * Consider most informative API responses for `/agenda` routes
+* Decide whether it should be stateful or stateless

 * Add check to POST endpoint to prevent duplicating existing agenda items?
-* Decide whether it should be stateful or stateless
+* Remove need for bulk import and rely on Eventbrite API calls instead?
+* Add dedicated `/auth/callback` route that just verifies token and returns user object?